Hyperuniformity near jamming transition over a wide range of bidispersity: Abstract

 \section{Abstract}

-We numerically investigate hyperuniformity in two-dimensional frictionless jammed packings of bidisperse systems.
-Hyperuniformity is characterized by the suppression of density fluctuations at large length scales, and the structure factor asymptotically vanishes in the small-wavenumber limit as $S(q) \propto q^{\alpha}$, where $\alpha > 0$.
-It is well known that jammed configurations exhibit hyperuniformity over a wide range of wavenumbers windows, down to $q^{\ast}\sigma \approx 0.2$, where $\sigma$ is the particle diameter.
-In two dimensions, we find that the exponent $\alpha$ is approximately $0.6\text{--}0.7$.
-This contrasts with the reported value of $\alpha = 1$ for three-dimensional systems.
-We employ an advanced method recently introduced by Rissone \textit{et al.} \href{https://link.aps.org/doi/10.1103/PhysRevLett.127.038001}{[Phys.
-Rev. Lett. {\bf 127}, 038001 (2021)]}, originally developed for monodisperse and three-dimensional systems, to determine $\alpha$ with high precision.
-This exponent is found to be unchanged for all size ratios between small and large particles, except in the monodisperse case, where the system crystallizes.
+We numerically investigate hyperuniformity in two-dimensional jammed packings of frictionless bidisperse particles.
+Hyperuniformity is characterized by the suppression of density fluctuations at large length scales, and the structure factor vanishes at small wavenumbers as $S(q) \propto q^{\alpha}$, where $\alpha > 0$.
+Jammed packings are known to exhibit hyperuniformity over a wide wavenumber window, down to $q^{\ast}\sigma \approx 0.2$, where $\sigma$ is the particle diameter.
+In two dimensions, we find that the exponent $\alpha$ is approximately $0.6\text{--}0.7$, in contrast to the reported value $\alpha = 1$ in three-dimensional systems.
+We then extend the analysis to a wide range of particle size ratios, from the monodisperse limit to highly disparate mixtures.
+To reduce unwanted spatial heterogeneities associated with polycrystalline domains at very large or very small size disparities, we employ a recently proposed method by Rissone \textit{et al.} \href{https://link.aps.org/doi/10.1103/PhysRevLett.127.038001}{[Phys.
+Rev. Lett. {\bf 127}, 038001 (2021)]}.
+This method enables a more precise determination of $\alpha$.
+We find that $\alpha$ remains nearly constant over the entire range of size ratios, except in the monodisperse case, where crystallization occurs.